E-Invoicing in Europe 2026 - The Big Bang: Belgium, France, Poland and What It Means for UK Sellers

 Time for specifics.
 If you want to be ready for the e-invoicing big bang in 2026, here is what you should do.

 Next, audit your customer base.
-If you sell to businesses in Belgium, France or Spain, check whether your invoices will be compatible with their requirements.
+If you sell to businesses in Belgium, France or Poland - and, looking ahead to 2027, Spain - check whether your invoices will be compatible with their requirements.
 The obligation currently covers domestic transactions, but preparing for multiple formats is an investment in the future.

 Finally, watch the calendar.
-Key dates for 2026: January (Belgium), February (Poland - large businesses, Spain - businesses above EUR 1 million), April (Poland - everyone), September (France) and October (Spain - everyone).
+Key dates for 2026: January (Belgium), February (Poland - large businesses), April (Poland - everyone) and September (France).
+Spain comes later: 1 October 2027 for companies with turnover above EUR 8 million, and 1 October 2028 for all other businesses and the self-employed (the 1 October 2026 Ministerial Order only starts the countdown).
 Each of these dates is a moment when being unprepared costs you - penalties, delays, lost customers.

 The new era has already begun

 What is happening in Europe in 2026 is not evolution - it is revolution.
-Four countries simultaneously, millions of businesses, hundreds of millions of invoices moving to digital format.
+Three countries simultaneously this year, Spain joining from 2027, millions of businesses, hundreds of millions of invoices moving to digital format.
 And around the corner, ViDA awaits with its vision of full digitalisation of intra-EU trade by 2030.

 You can look at this as a problem.
 Or you can see it as an opportunity.
 Businesses that invest in invoicing automation today are building the foundations for a decade of faster, more efficient and more transparent commerce.
 E-invoicing is not bureaucracy - it is the infrastructure of the digital economy.